mykelalvis/FT/Traveller/WORKING/Book 1.md

 Society invests its membership fees and other income; it uses its capital and return to provide benefits to its members.
 Every two months, it pays dividends in the form of one high passage to each member.
 This passage may be used, retained, or sold.
-Material Objects: The mustering out procedure makes two types of material ob- jects available: weapons and starships.
+Material Objects: The mustering out procedure makes two types of material ob-jects available: weapons and starships.
 Weapons: The skills and benefits table indicates as results blade or gun; in such cases, a character may choose any weapon in the category.
 If, while mustering out,